psaux-it/woocommerce-aras-kargo/README.md

 > The aim of script is automating the process fully.

 ## What is the point of the project?
-Because deep integration solutions are costly, this script was written to support small and medium-sized e-commerce owners under pandemic conditions.
+Because deep integration solutions are complex and costly, this automation was written to simplify this integration for small and medium-sized e-commerce owners.
 Aras Cargo is the most used and most affordable cargo company in Turkey.
-ARAS provides SOAP membership to corporate customers.
+ARAS provides SOAP XML/JSON membership to corporate customers.
 WooCommerce is also the most preferred e-commerce platform.
 Simply perfect match for small and medium-sized e-commerce owners.
 If you need further technical assistance (for an other cargo company) or want to support my open source work:

 <a href="https://commerce.coinbase.com/checkout/68aa76a7-a8e5-4de0-9e7c-29f9457e6802" target="_blank"><img src="https://user-images.githubusercontent.com/25556606/127000632-0bd49ce4-9eda-4b58-b3ac-9a9de9a809b2.png" alt="Buy MeA Coffee"></a>